italocw/news/README.md

 1. Clone the repository
 2. Select the main branch
-3. Import in it on Android Studio
+3. Import it on Android Studio
 4. Add your own Google News API key to the local.properties file:
     `api_key=YOUR_API_KEY_HERE`.
     Make sure to replace `YOUR_API_KEY_HERE` with your own API key.